 By 8 AM, the crew performed the mandatory temperature check.
 At 11:30 AM, health authorities started testing the crew until ~4 PM Test results are due after 48-72 hours.

-Costa's crew disembarkation plan is scheduled for June 26-27, via tender boats in case all tests for Coronavirus (COVID-19) return negative.
+Costa's crew disembarkation plan is scheduled for June 26-27, via tender boats in case all COVID tests return negative.

 Costa Cruises' Mediterranea ship set sail on May 15 out of Port Brindisi Italy on a long voyage to Asia in order to repatriate Indonesian and Filipino crew home.